amitravikumar/amitravikumar/README.md

 ## I'm currently a Student and a Developer!

-- 🔭 I’m currently working on a JavaScript 30 Day Challenge!
+- 🔭 I’m currently working on a JavaScript 30 Day Challenge, 100 Day starting soon!
 - 🌱 I’m currently learning everything 🤣
 - 👩‍💻 I'm also creating a theme for VS Code, Atom & Sublime text 👩‍💻
 - 👯 I’m looking to collaborate with people and learning together
 - 🥅 2020 Goals: Contribute more to Open Source projects and land a SDE Job
 - ⚡ Fun fact: I love to Code and read books sometimes 😬